char2323/obsidian/index.md

 title: About me and this blog
 ---

-Here are something useless for anybody expect me.
+Here is something useless to anyone but me.

 ![[sakiko 2.png]]